idx-labs/nfv-mano-workshop/lab0/openbaton.md

 ### Create a Virtual Machine

 First, create a virtual machine with at least 8GB of memory and 10GB of disk.
 The example below shows the creation of an OpenStack virtual machine.
 However, note that this virtual machine could exist in any virtualization infrastructure, for example Amazon Web Services, OpenStack, a local VMWare instance...anywhere a VM can be created that has access to the Internet to obtain packages.
 It's just an example.

+*NOTE: In this example the `openbaton.flavor` would have the appropirate resources or sizing to run a small all in one OpenBaton node.*

 ```
 openstack server create \